 I am currently a postdoctoral research associate in Applied Mathematics at the University of Washington, working with Nathan Kutz and Steve Brunton.
 From September to December 2019 I am at UCLA, participating in the Machine Learning for Physics long program at IPAM.

 I received my PhD from UW Applied Math in summer 2019.
 I’m interested in methods for discovering and modeling dynamical systems from data, and more generally in how machine learning can be used to find interpretable models and enable new scientific discoveries.
-Check out my latest preprint here!
+Check out my latest paper here!

 Before coming to UW, I received my BA in Mathematics from Dartmouth College.
 My undergraduate thesis, advised by Alex Barnett and Amy Gladfelter, focused on using Markov chain Monte Carlo for tracking nuclei in microscopy videos.
 After Dartmouth I spent three years at the Johns Hopkins University Applied Physics Laboratory, working primarily on the development of software tools for processing LIDAR sensor data.